Call 988 and press 1 to talk to someone now.

 Locations

 Help is also close at hand with a crisis center location nearest you.
-These centers are individualized to the unique needs of the communities they serve.
-They offer better access to behavioral healthcare services for individuals experiencing a mental health crisis, saving visits to the emergency room.
+These centers serve the unique needs of their communities where available.
+They offer better access to behavioral healthcare services for individuals experiencing a mental health crisis.

 Alabama Crisis